Jingle Bell Rock: Helms recordings

 "Jingle Bell Rock" has been performed by many, but Helms's first version from 1957 produced by Paul Cohen is arguably the best known.
 The song's title and some of its lyrics are an extension of the old Christmas standard, "Jingle Bells".
-It makes brief references to other popular songs of the 1950s, such as "Rock Around the Clock", and mentions going to a "Jingle hop".
-Hank Garland plays guitar on the recording.
+It makes brief references to other popular songs of the 1950s, such as "Rock Around the Clock", and mentions going to a "Jingle hop"; otherwise it is a fairly basic swingin' pop Christmas melody.
+After a brief introduction, Hank Garland supplies electric lead guitar chord flourishes mainly during the fills on the recording.
 Backup singers were the Anita Kerr Singers.

 Helms's original version, on Decca 9-30513 from October 1957, was re-recorded by him on Kapp K-719 in 1965, and yet again in 1967 on Little Darlin' LD-0038.
 In 1970, Helms recorded an entire album titled Jingle Bell Rock on Certron C-7013, releasing the title track on Certron C-10021, with a picture sleeve.
 In yet another re-recording, Helms released a version on Ashley AS-4200 (1971).
 He again recorded the song for Gusto Records, it was subsequently released on their "Power Pak" label.
 In 1983, Helms released his last recording of "Jingle Bell Rock" on Black Rose 82713.

 D-TV set this version to the Disney shorts, Once Upon a Wintertime from Melody Time and On Ice.